*This is an updated re-post from December 2015*

 Mary cleaned him, changed him, cuddled him, fed him, sang to him, and whispered the story of his birth to him.
 This Advent we look forward to the coming of our Saviour into the darkness of the world.
 Let’s remember his condescension began in the hidden darkness of a womb, surrounded by Mary’s blood, preparing him for life among us.

 Dr. Lucy Peppiatt has been Principal at WTC since 2013.
 She teaches courses in Christian doctrine and in spiritual formation.
 She holds bachelor’s degrees in both English and Theology.
 She completed her MA in Systematic Theology at King’s College, London, and her PhD through the University of Otago, Dunedin, New Zealand.
 Lucy’s research interests are Christ and the Spirit, Charismatic theology, theological anthropology, discipleship, 1 Corinthians, and women in the Bible.
 Lucy is part of Crossnet Anglican Church in Bristol, which is led by her husband, Nick Crawley.
-They have four sons and three daughters-in-law.
+They have four sons and four daughters-in-law.

 Get her latest book here.